Researcher support

 Submit your completed proposal to your RA, who will coordinate with the Proposals and Negotiations Team (PNT) or Industry Agreements Group (IAG) to review and submit your proposal to the sponsor and notify you of any post-proposal submission activities.

-Sponsor reviews for submitted proposals can take months to complete.
-While waiting for sponsor replies, consider:
+Sponsor reviews of submitted proposals can take months to complete.
+While waiting for sponsor replies, you can:

-• Starting a new proposal for a different funding announcement or another sponsor.
+• Start a new proposal for a different funding announcement or another sponsor.

-• Writing a journal article on your topic or in your field of work.
+• Write a journal article on your topic or in your field of work.

-• Assisting a peer with their research project, journal article or literature review.
+• Assist a peer with their research project, journal article or literature review.

-• Collaborating with a peer on a similar project.
+• Collaborate with a peer on a similar project.

 Proposal reapplication.
-While it may be disheartening to find that you didn’t win the award, unawarded proposals receive highly valuable reviewer feedback that will improve your next proposal.
-Whether you choose to reapply at a future due date for the same funding opportunity or decide to seek out a new opportunity or sponsor, the feedback you receive on proposals can be essential for your future grant seeking activities.
+While it may be disheartening if you don’t win the award, unawarded proposals receive highly valuable reviewer feedback that will improve your next proposal.
+Whether you choose to reapply for a future due date for the same funding opportunity or decide to seek out a new opportunity or sponsor, the feedback you receive on proposals can be essential for your future grant seeking activities.

 Review sponsor feedback to determine if goals need adaptations to match the funding organization’s goals or expectations, or maybe find a different funding opportunity announcement that fits with the research needs better.
-Reviewer comments might say exactly what needs to be adjusted for or considered during rewrites.
+Reviewer comments may indicate exactly what needs to be adjusted or considered during rewrites.

 Inform your Research Advancement staff, who will coordinate with the Award Management Team (AMT).
 AMT acts as the institutional official for all sponsored project management functions, including: